andresreyesg4/CPU-Scheduler/README.md

 and use of three linked lists to create, store process structs, to move process structs between lists, to add/search/remove preocess structs from the lists, and to perform basic bitwise operations to manage flags and combined data.

+**scheduler.c** will work with pre-written files from an OS simulator to implement several of these operations.
+The structs for these lists are all defined in **structs.h**.